pareshsutariya/adhiveshan-grading-ui/_requirements.md

 ## ====== PARTICIPANTS =====

-### Import Participants UI:
+### Import Participants:

-- [x] Provide menu
+- [x] UI: Provide menu
-- [x] File import button
+- [x] UI: File import button
-- [x] Parse the imported file data, and post to API
+- [x] UI: Parse the imported file data, and post to API

-### Import Participants API:

-- [x] Implement an endpoint to Import Participants
+- [x] API: Implement an endpoint to Import Participants
-- [x] While importing, for the given MIS ID, first delete the existing record from database, and then import the new record
+- [x] API: While importing, for the given MIS ID, first delete the existing record from database, and then import the new record

 ### List Participants UI:

-- [x] List the participants in table by calling the endpoint
+- [x] UI: List the participants in table by calling the endpoint
-- [x] Provide standard pagination / sorting / search
+- [x] UI: Provide standard pagination / sorting / search
-- [x] Provide multi column sorting
+- [x] UI: Provide multi column sorting
-- [x] Provide filter on each column
+- [x] UI: Provide filter on each column
-- [x] Freeze the table header
+- [x] UI: Freeze the table header

-### List Participants API:

-- [x] Implement an endpoint to get Participants
+- [x] API: Implement an endpoint to get Participants

 ### View a Participant detail UI:

-- [x] On clicking participant, display that participant detail in popup
+- [x] UI: On clicking participant, display that participant detail in popup

 ### Additional fields: